Lejo1/facebook_ad_library/README.md

 [Download](https://b2.nexxxt.cloud/facebook_ads/full.zip) [Reports](https://b2.nexxxt.cloud/facebook_ads/reports_full.zip)

 ##### Individual countries crawled from:
-The data of these countries are also available on [kaggle.com](https://www.kaggle.com/lejo11/facebook-ad-library)
+The data of these countries is also available on [kaggle.com](https://www.kaggle.com/lejo11/facebook-ad-library)
 - Germany (DE) [Download](https://b2.nexxxt.cloud/facebook_ads/de.zip) [Report](https://b2.nexxxt.cloud/facebook_ads/report_de.csv)
 - USA (US) [Download](https://b2.nexxxt.cloud/facebook_ads/us.zip) [Report](https://b2.nexxxt.cloud/facebook_ads/report_us.csv)

 ## Crawling

-Crawling is done based on the offical [reports](https://www.facebook.com/ads/library/report/) from Facebook.
+Previously crawling was done based on the offical [reports](https://www.facebook.com/ads/library/report/) from Facebook.
 I loaded them into a mongodb and the `crawl.py` script pulled the data from the Api and added it into the ads collection.
+Now I'm just using the empty query (*) trick to download ads from all pages across all countries, see: `crawlall.py`
 To do so you need a (or better multiple) access token.
-The script will automaticly handle rate limiting but you might not be able to pull on multiple threads if you don't have enough tokens.
+The script will automatically handle rate limiting but you might not be able to pull on multiple threads if you don't have enough tokens.
-For more information just have a look at the `crawl.py` file.
+For more information just have a look at the `crawl.py`/`crawlall.py` file.

 ## Contact